-Learn how Microsoft 365 Groups interact with Teams, SharePoint, and other Microsoft services to get the most out of ShareGate in your Microsoft 365 environment.
+Learn how Microsoft 365 Groups interact with Teams, SharePoint, and other Microsoft services to maximize ShareGate in your Microsoft 365 environment.

 Microsoft 365 Groups